 Nakasu refers to a district on a small island in Hakata Ward.
 It’s a lively entertainment quarter filled with nightclubs, restaurants, izakayas, and karaoke bars.
 It’s home to the original branch of the Ichiran ramen shop and the most popular cluster of yatai food stalls.
 Of all the areas I’ve stayed at so far in Fukuoka, Nakasu is my favorite.

-Check out booking.com for hotel listings in Nakasu.
+Check out Booking.com for hotel listings in Nakasu.
 Listed below are some of the top-rated hotels in the area:

-- Budget: Hotel Hakata Nakasu Inn
+- Budget: HOTEL LiVEMAX Hakata Nakasu

 TENJIN